President Akufo-Addo congratulates Norwegian athlete

 Karsten set a new world record for the men's 400 hurdles in an exhilarating finale on Tuesday at the games, running the race in 45.95 seconds to take the day in grand style.

-"Congratulations to all Norwegians, especially their excellent Prime Minister Erna Solberg, on the outstanding achievement of Karsten Warholm at the Tokyo Games," President Akufo-Addo wrote in a tweet.
+“Congratulations to all Norwegians, especially their excellent Prime Minister Erna Solberg, on the outstanding achievement of Karsten Warholm at the Tokyo games," President Akufo-Addo wrote in tweet.

-Congratulations to all Norwegians, especially their excellent Prime Minister, @erna_solberg, on the outstanding achievement of Karsten Warholm at the Tokyo games.— Nana Akufo-Addo (@NAkufoAddo) August 3, 2021